Jerusalem Biblical Zoo: Design and layout

 The zoo is built on two main levels.
 A motorized train takes visitors on a circular route from the lower level to the upper level.
 The entire park is wheelchair-accessible; each train can also accommodate one wheelchair.

 The centerpiece of the lower level is an artificial lake which includes two islands of monkey exhibits.
 The lake is fed by a series of pools and waterfalls, beginning at an artificial waterfall called "Moses' Rock" (an allusion to the well of Miriam which provided water for the Israelites during their 40-year sojourn in the desert).
 Water is recycled and pumped back to Moses' Rock through an underground system.

-At the western end of the park stands a two-story, boat-shaped wooden visitor's center meant to resemble Noah's Ark.
+At the western end of the park stands a two-story, boat-shaped wooden visitor center meant to resemble Noah's Ark.
 It contains an auditorium, an art gallery, a gift shop, a snack bar, and computer stations providing information on animals mentioned in the Bible.